Sakshimehra072/Image-Sharing-Platform/README.md

 Users can upload images, write captions, and add detailed descriptions to their posts. by Clicking on this "Add New Post" button user you can upload any post (image) from local Storage.
 ![{0CF3A8AF-85C1-4408-B354-C312A7FD0095}](https://github.com/user-attachments/assets/7044e9f9-8931-45c3-8e70-11d0bcef55d1)
 Adding post with a Caption and a Description(optional)
 ![{5D857AAA-C716-41EB-9302-474AB5F7DC12}](https://github.com/user-attachments/assets/55d14d14-baef-4163-bdeb-31ab6ecf3084)
-All uploaded posts from your id:
+All uploaded posts from your id/Account:
 ![{E3A2A7C5-D422-4E5E-8708-ED0A4E2EEECB}](https://github.com/user-attachments/assets/7942d715-261b-408b-83ef-4c2bcdd7fb02)

 - ### Explore Posts:
 All users can scroll through and view images shared by others, creating a social, visual experience.
 Go to "Feed" to view all Posts from other users.
 ![{B33F0FB5-8AF2-4EFA-9286-4B1E23443C56}](https://github.com/user-attachments/assets/03a0dfda-71e6-49f9-a11a-1a2a9e472884)
 Your Feed with user name and caption
 ![{5514BA35-F96B-4915-A353-FAF4D9562BC2}](https://github.com/user-attachments/assets/08c68733-382a-4f24-810d-63695028b4af)

 - ### Fixed Navbar:
 A clean and responsive navigation bar stays fixed at the top, giving quick access to the Profile and Logout options.
 ![{BB103B47-76F1-440E-A427-DE9DF7949BC4}](https://github.com/user-attachments/assets/cd1e030a-d1fb-4897-86d7-87df9908b573)

 # Getting Started